davybrion/companysite-dotnet/content/blog/2010-09-using-ruby-classes-in-c-with-ironruby.md

 <script src="https://gist.github.com/3728341.js?file=s1.rb"></script>

-Each of those classes is located in its own file, but i've listed all of the code together here.
+Each of those classes is located in its own file, but I've listed all of the code together here.
 Now, how hard or easy would it be to say, create an Order instance in C#?

 It turns out to be pretty easy.
 It's pretty easy to start up a Ruby engine in .NET and have it execute some Ruby files.
-Now, i don't want to tell it to execute each file, so i create a bootstrap.rb file which contains the following code:
+Now, I don't want to tell it to execute each file, so I create a bootstrap.rb file which contains the following code:

 <script src="https://gist.github.com/3728341.js?file=s2.rb"></script>

 Obviously, this just loads each entity's file into the current scope.

-Now, i can just do this in C#:
+Now, I can just do this in C#:

 <script src="https://gist.github.com/3728341.js?file=s3.cs"></script>